benbaker76/normalmap/README.md

 `normalmap --help` shows a summary of the options.
-Arguments to short (single dash, single letter) options should be separated by a space, arguments for long options should follow an equals sign wiht no spaces.
+Arguments to short (single dash, single letter) options should be separated by a space, arguments for long options should follow an equals sign with no spaces.
 Here are some details of each option.

 ### --input/-i and --output/-o